-Advice workers are asked to do a minimum of two days per week.
+The charity asks that advice workers do a minimum of two sessions per week.
 The rota will be negotiable, but flexibility will be important.
 Certain days may be particularly busy when one or more extensions may be operating.
 As others will cover for you when you are on holiday, it is hoped that you will cover for others.

 The time commitment will commence from the start of the training.